 Napa County is principally accessed from the rest of the bay area by Hwy 29 from the south.
 Housing tracts and industrial development on the south boundary of the county along Hwy 29, concentrated there to maintain the agricultural zones to the north, have already created Napa's most consistent traffic jams.
 It is congested enough now that tourists (and wine travel writers) are beginning to debate whether wine tasting is worth the traffic.
 Yet much more housing, industrial and commercial development is already in the works..

-North of the ever increasing traffic jam around the airport, the valley is accessed by Hwy 29 on the west, which has taken the brunt of urban, tourism and winery development over the decades, and the charmingly named Silverado Trail along the more undeveloped eastern edge of the valley.
+North of this bottleneck and just south of the city of Napa the access to the valley splits with Hwy 29 on the west, and on the east a road running into downtown Napa joining eventually the charmingly named Silverado Trail along the more undeveloped eastern edge of the valley.
 They are connected by infrequent crossroads.
-In the 1970's the portion Hwy 29 at the edge of Napa was widened into a 4 lane freeway with the intention to extend it to Calistoga.
-The extension was shelved after community resistance, essentially saving the vineyards of the valley from being wiped out by urban expansion at the time.
+In the 1960's the portion Hwy 29 at the west edge of Napa was widened into a 4 lane freeway with the intention to extend it to Calistoga.
+The extension was shelved after community resistance, essentially saving the vineyards of the valley, and indeed the wine industry itself, from being wiped out by urban expansion at the time.

 NVR 1/8/17: Wine Train willing to explore employee commuter service

 Update 3/8/18 Caloyannidis on mass transitIn response to a proposed community meeting on mass transit in Napa, George Caloyannidis, who has written on the issue of induced traffic created by highway expansion here, sends along this comment on the subject:

 How can anybody be against mass transit in the Napa valley?
 For most, it is a no-brainer!

 We learned from the U.C.
 Davis study that widening highways does not relieve congestion for more that 1-2 years.
 After that, the increased carrying capacity reaches its new level of maximum tolerance delays as long as the demand to reach a certain destination also increases.